12 Best Apps Like Duolingo for Serious Language Learners in 2026

 We'll examine what makes each option a distinct alternative to Duolingo, complete with quick pros and cons to simplify your decision.
 As you begin your journey into language learning apps, consider the broader educational landscape where innovative platforms are leveraging artificial intelligence to foster a variety of skills.
 You might find valuable insights into these tools by exploring other AI learning apps that build real skills.
 This list is your direct path to finding a language app that not only teaches you a language but does so in the way you learn best.

-Ready to Learn More?
+Ready to Learn a Language?

 Games & Tools